Naaafis/Senior_Design/Software/README.md

 ## How to install project from scratch:

+### EC2 Server setup
+To recreate our EC2 server, first create an elastic IP address in the AWS console.
+Then, create one VPC to be shared between a private security group and a public security group.
+Next, create a public and private subnet, each will correspond to a public or private security group.
+The next step is to create a public and a private security group associated with its corresponding public or private subnet.
+Then, create an EC2 server with the storage size set to a minimum size mini, have it associated with the VPC created earlier and elastic IP, and associate it to a public security group with its associated public subnet.
+Finally, create an AWS RDS MySQL instance, and associate it with the private security group with its associated private subnet.
+The EC2 server needs to have custom inbound and outbound rules to support whitelisting requests made from the IP of the hardware.
+The hardware’s IP address needs to have the ports 3306 for MySQL, 22 for SSH, and 80 for HTTPS/HTTP.
+These ports need both 0.0.0.0/0 for IPv4, and ::/0 for IPv6.
+The final step is to clone this repository on EC2, after which, change the working directory to inside software/backend, then change directory to node/server, and run node ./index.js for npm start to start the server such that requests from the front-end can populate the backend with user data.
+Storing this data is essential to our product because it allows for the transfer of login information between the various pages/screens, and for saving the information for future login sessions.

 Note: These instructions are for development on macOS deploying the application to an iPhone.
 For instructions on how to develop on other environments, please refer to https://reactnative.dev/docs/environment-setup

 ### Dependencies